-- An actuary responsible for actuarially determined accounting measurement - Staff engineers who may have responsibility for and specialised knowledge about environmental liability measurements - Internal counsel who may provide information essential to provisions for legal claims.
+- An actuary responsible for actuarially - Staff engineers who may have responsibility for and specialised knowledge about environmental liability measurements - Internal counsel who may provide information essential to provisions for legal claims.

-Enquiries may include whether climate-related risks have been incorporated in the assumptions and data used such as the appropriateness of estimated useful lives and the assumption on the discount rate used.
-It is also common for auditors to perform an independent sensitivity analysis by developing a range of outcomes based only on amounts that are supported by sufficient, appropriate audit evidence.
+Enquiries may include whether climate-related risks have been incorporated in the assumptions and data used such as the appropriateness of discount rate used.
+It is also common for auditors to perform an independent sensitivity analysis by developing a range of outcomes based only on amounts that are supported by sufficient,

-When considering the impact of climate-related risks in the financial statements, the auditor applies their professional judgement to evaluate whether:
+When considering the impact of climate-related applies their professional judgement to

-- the assessments of the risks of material misstatement at the assertion level remain appropriate; - indicators of possible management bias exist when incorporating climate-related risks in accounting estimates; and - management's decisions relating to the recognition, measurement, presentation, and disclosure are in accordance with and are reasonable in the context of the applicable financial reporting framework.
+- the assessments of the risks of material misstatement at the assertion level - indicators of possible management bias exist when incorporating climate-related risks in accounting estimates; and - management's decisions relating to the are reasonable in the context of the applicable financial reporting framework.

-Depending on the outcome of the evaluations, the auditor is required to consider the implications for the audit and adjust their audit work accordingly.
+Depending on the outcome of the evaluations, the the audit and adjust their audit work accordingly.